CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 sudo cp /path/to/file/mth /usr/share/X11/xkb/symbols
 ```

-Do not change file to mth.txt or alike.
+Do not add extension to the file, like mth.txt.

 ## Turn on
 Make sure the XKB is used: